 An introduction to the design and implementation of programming languages, focused on operational semantics and interpreters.
-This course is heavily project-focused, and a specific emphasis will be placed upon training in algorithmic thinking and programming strategy.
+This course is heavily project-focused and usees a specification-based grading rubric to teach both formal (written) and practical (coding) skills.

 - Asynchronous video lecture units (at most ~80min per week)

 - Participation points: